5. There were doings at Griboedov's

 Klyazma

-The Klyazma is a river in the Moscow, Nizhny Novgorod and Vladimir Oblasts in Russia, a left tributary of the Oka River.
+The Klyazma is a river in the Moscow, Nizhny Novgorod and Vladimir oblasts in Russia, a left tributary of the Oka River.
 The length of the river is 686 km.
-Bulgakov situates his Perelygino at the Klyazma river bank although the actual Peredelkino was situated at the other side of Moscow, in the southwest
+Bulgakov situates his Perelygino at the Klyazma river bank although the actual Peredelkino is situated at the other side of Moscow, in the southwest.

 Dachas

-A dacha is a summer house in the Russian countryside.
-The Russian custom to have a summer house in the countryside originated in the first years after the construction of Saint Petersburg.
-Peter the Great (1672-1725) gave (the word “dacha” comes from “dach”, to give) pieces of land in the countryside to highly ranked officials to build a villa.
-By doing so he bound his people to himself and he could extend his new city at the same time.
+A dacha is a summer house at the Russian countryside.
+The Russian custom to have a summer house originated in the first years after the construction of Saint Petersburg.
+The word дача [dacha] comes from the verb дать [dat'], which means to give.
+Czar Peter the Great (1672-1725) gave pieces of land in the countryside to highly ranked officials to build a villa.
+By doing so, he bound his people to himself and he could extend his new city at the same time.

-The atmosphere in a dacha during the Stalin era is extremely well depicted in the movie Утомлённые солнцем (Utomlyonnye Solntsem), also known as Soleil Trompeur of director Nikita Sergeevich Michalkov from 1994, which plays almost entirely in and around a dacha in 1936.
+The atmosphere in a dacha during the Stalin era is extremely well depicted in the movie Утомлённые солнцем [Utomlyonnye Solntsem], also known as Burnt By The Sun or as Soleil Trompeur.
+The film has been made by director Nikita Sergeevich Mikhalkov in 1994, and plays almost entirely in and around a dacha in 1936.

 Click here to read more about the Russians and their dachas